CarsonDavis/CarsonDavis.github.io/_posts/2025-02-15-film_camera_photos.md

 However, if I’m out and about and want a camera “just in case,” the Pentax 67 stays at home.
 I could walk around with literally three Nikon FM2s hanging from my neck and they would take up less space than the Pentax.
 Carrying this thing slung over your shoulder for a day is enough to give you adult onset scoliosis.

 It also simply has limitations that my more fully featured 35mm systems do not.
 Looking through my various pentax photographs, I notice quite a few where I had to compromise on the exposure.
 It's not the biggest deal in the world, but a max shutter speed of 1/1000 and a max aperture of f/2.4 mean that unless you are also lugging around tripods and ND filters, then you will be hard pressed to shoot wide open in the day, and you will struggle to keep shooting as the sun goes down.
-A tip I would give for low light shoot slightly wider than you need to, engage the mirror lock up, and let yourself shoot a stop slower than you think you can.
+A tip I would give for low light shooting is to engage the mirror lock up, and let yourself shoot a stop slower than you think you can.

 Finally, it really, *really* bears mentioning that the minimum focusing distance on almost all the lenses is miserable.
 Even if you get the 90/2.8 instead of the 105, the minimum focusing distance is still 0.65m, admitted a huge improvement over the 105's 1m but still a far cry from the 0.45m of my Nikon 50/1.4.